Ashb87/Quiz-Ms-Project-Two/README.md

   **2. I want the site to work as intended incrementing the quesitons and score as the user progresses, with the timer going down for each question.**

   - After testing the game many times across multiple devices I am confident that the features are working as intended.
-The quesiotn counter runs from 1 to 10 and ends the game after the 10th question taking the user to the end game page and siplaying their score.
-The score increments as expected awarding 10 points for each correct answer and the time decreases form 30 seconds for each question.
-If the time runs out on a quesetion it automatically moves the player onto the next question.
+The quesiotn counter runs from 1 to 10 and ends the game after the 10th question taking the user to the end game page and displaying their score.
+The score increments as expected awarding 10 points for each correct answer and the time decreases from 30 seconds for each question.
+If the time runs out on a question it automatically moves the player onto the next question.

   * Question counter <br>
   <img src="assets/images/question-counter.png" width="350" height="150">